Towards Predicting Any Human Trajectory In Context: Introduction

 To address these challenges, we propose \textbf{\paper}, an ICL framework for trajectory prediction.
 First, we introduce a spatio-temporal similarity-based example selection (STES) that identifies relevant examples exhibiting similar motions at comparable locations in the past.
 By training the model using these spatially and temporally similar examples selected through STES, we enable the development of ICL capability, allowing the model to effectively adapt to new scenarios with minimal examples and without the need for additional training.
 Second, to address the suboptimal selection based on past trajectory, we propose a prediction-guided example selection (PG-ES) that refines the example selection process using prediction results.
 PG-ES consists of two phases.
 First, the model predicts the future trajectory based on its own past trajectory and examples selected according to their similarity with the query past trajectory using the proposed STES.
 In the second phase, the predicted future trajectory, in addition to the past trajectory, is utilized for example selection.
 This refinement process allows the model to select more relevant examples by incorporating long-term dynamics.
 Finally, instead of relying on small real-world datasets with limited scenario diversity, we train the model on a large-scale synthetic dataset~\cite{fabbri2021motsynth} to learn predictive capabilities using in-context examples.
 This allows the trained model to be directly applicable to edge devices in various environments, enhancing its adaptability to real-world conditions.

-Our main contributions are as follows: 1) We propose an ICL framework for trajectory prediction, enabling rapid adaptation to diverse scenarios without training on the scenario-specific data.
+Our main contributions are as follows: 1) We propose an ICL framework for trajectory prediction, enabling adaptation to diverse scenarios without training on the scenario-specific data.
+Our approach leverages large-scale synthetic datasets to enhance generalization to real-world conditions, overcoming the limitations of small-scale real-world datasets to learn predictive capabilities using in-context examples.
 2) We introduce a spatio-temporal similarity-based example selection (STES) that allows the model to acquire ICL capability.
 3) We present prediction-guided example selection (PG-ES), which utilizes both past and predicted future trajectories to select more relevant examples, rather than relying solely on past trajectory input.
-4) We leverage large-scale synthetic trajectory datasets to enhance generalization to real-world conditions, addressing the limitations of small-scale real-world datasets to learn predictive capabilities using in-context examples.